What is Medical Negligence?

 - Failing to obtain consent/agreement to the treatment recommended;

-- Failing to warn of the of the risks involved in treatment.
+- Failing to warn of the risks involved in treatment.

-Is it going to take a lot of my time?
+Will a medical negligence case take up a lot of my time?

-There are points in a case where your input is needed if, for example, we need to take you through documents or ask you to get together documents such as wage slips, receipts/invoices and pension information.
-On average it shouldn’t take up more than an hour or two a month and sometimes is much less.
+There are points in a case where your input is needed.
+For example, if we need to take you through documents or ask you to put together documents, such as wage slips, receipts/invoices and pension information.
+On average it shouldn’t take up more than an hour or two a month and is often much less.